Technical Directive 032026.2

 The Selling Constructor is priced out and MUST facilitate a trade.

-Selling Constructor's Discretion: If multiple bidders exceed the ROFR amount, the Selling Constructor now has the discretion to decide which Constructor they wish to trade with and will not be required to sell to the highest bid.
+Selling Constructor's Discretion: If multiple bidders exceed the ROFR amount, the Selling Constructor has the discretion to decide which Constructor they wish to trade with.
 Crucially, the Selling Constructor can ONLY sell to the Buying Constructors who have bid above the ROFR Amount.

-Rationale: Since the Selling Constructor no longer has the ability to block the trade, they retain discretion to ensure they are happy with the incoming Driver that will be traded (i.e., it is not fair that they should be required to accept a random Driver they do not want).
+Rationale: Since the Selling Constructor no longer has the ability to block the trade, they retain discretion to ensure they are happy with the incoming package that will be traded.

 Note: If the incoming Driver has not yet been processed, the Selling Constructor may be at risk of losing such Driver in a subsequent trade.